hsharrison/experimentator/README.md

     exp.add_section()
     exp.save()

 Any keyword arguments to `add_section` define IV values.
-Any IV values (at the leve of the section you're adding) you don't define will be chosen randomly.
+Any IV values (at the level of the section you're adding) you don't define will be chosen randomly.
 You can also specify sections, for example `add_section(participant=1, ...)` adds a block (or whatever is the next level below participant) to the first participant.

 You can also use the `ExperimentSection.children` attribute to inspect and rearrange sections.
 Use the `Experiment.section` method to get the `ExperimentSection` instance, and then the `ExperimentSection.children` attribute is a list of `ExperimentSection` instances one level donw.
 Note that section numbers are indexed by 1.
 Also, you can get to the base section (the root of the tree) via the `Experiment.base_section` attribute.
 For example: